donaldlab/OSPREY3/doc/content/contributing/architecture/graph-search.md

 +++
-title = "Graphs"
+title = "Graph Search"
-weight = 1
+weight = 2
 +++

-# Task 1: Find a conformation using graph theory
+## Task 1: Find a conformation using graph theory

-*This document focuses on just the graph algorithms in Osprey.
-You'll want to read [the general overview](optimizing.md) first.*

-## Part 1.
-Theory

 Osprey uses several graph algorithms to find conformations to evaluate in the conformation space, including primarily [A* search](https://en.wikipedia.org/wiki/A*_search_algorithm).